jseo79/Ad-Tracker/README.md

 6. Run `npm start` to run the program

-I tested AdBlock Plus but other users may test other ad blockers by doing the following -
+I tested AdBlock Plus, but users may test other ad blockers by doing the following -

 1. Installing a different ad blocker chrome extension to their local project directory
 2. Editing the adBlockerExtensionPath variable in src/crawler.js to correspond to their new ad blocker

+Websites you want to test may also be changed by modifying the urlsToTest in data/urls.json